plaguss/translate-md/docs/usage.md

     </td>
 </table>

-*The images may be slow, in case you want to see them they are placed under under the `tests/data` folder.*
+*The images may be small, in case you want to see them they are placed under under the [`tests/data`](https://github.com/plaguss/translate-md/tree/main/tests/data) folder.*

+We can see the text paragraphs translated (the *front-matter*, *comments*, *code blocks* and *figures* (only when written as a separate paragraph)), with the remaining content untouched.
+Some errors are yet to be treated, like keeping the lists with the appropriate format.

 <!--
 Prefer the table with the content side by side